ethereum/casper/README.md

 #### Fund Senders of Contract With 0.1 Ether to Deploy TXs

-You need to fund these accounts to deploy the helper contracts, because the transactions are already signed.
+You need to fund these accounts to deploy the helper contracts because the transactions are already signed.

 ```bash
 w3.eth.sendTransaction({'to': VYPER_RLP_DECODER_TX_SENDER, 'value': 10**17})